 When watching historical plays you often see samurai committing Seppuku.
 He would hold a dagger and plunge it into his stomach, cutting it until his own death.
 It is a shocking custom of the samurai, famously known outside Japan as harakiri (literally “stomach cut”).
 Seppuku was a practice only if you were samurai, and it was considered a method in which one died with honor.

 The samurai would cut his stomach in a straight line or in the shape of a cross.
 By his own will, he would plunge the dagger into his left side and drag it across horizontally.
 When performing the cross-shaped seppuku he would pull the dagger out after the horizontal cut and plunge it again into the pit of his stomach and cut downwards.
 It is a frightening scene, even just to imagine.
 Anatomically, there are no thick blood vessels around the stomach, so seppuku does not cause one to bleed-out and die quickly.
 Instead it was a method that caused one to writhe in agony while you slowly bled to death.

-But why did the Samurai, in the name of “dying an honorable death” choose such a method?
+But why did the samurai, in the name of “dying an honorable death” choose such a method?

-Actually, there are no records of any clan lords or daimyos committing seppuku because political failures.
+Actually, there are no records of any clan lords or daimyo committing seppuku because of political failures.
 Usually their generals or close attendants would commit seppuku to resolve the issue.
 There is a Japanese idiom “being forced to cut one’s belly” which is used in situations where someone is forced to bear responsibility or resign from office.
 Since the old days, there always seems to be cases where those in power force people under them to bear responsibility.

 |Did you like what you've just read?
 Check this out.|